OothecaPickle/chntpw/README.txt

 3) The same obfuscation DES stage as 3 above.
 4) 16 bytes result put into the V struct.

-Since the number of possible combinations in the lanman password is relatively low compared to the other one, and it's easy to see if it's shorter than 8 chars or not it's used first in brute-force-crackers.
+Since the number of possible combinations in the LANMAN password is relatively low compared to the other one, and it's easy to see if it's shorter than 8 chars or not it's used first in brute-force-crackers.

-This program, however, don't care at all what the old one is, it just overwrites it with the new one.
+This program, however, does not care at all what the old passowrd is, it just overwrites it with the new one.

 Ok.
 So, how do we find and identify the V struct?
 Yeah.. that was the hard part..
 The files structure